||2014 Summer Camps

 ** 2 Attack System Camps: One on the feet, one on the mat.
 This allows us to spend more time from each position.

 ** Camp LImits.
-We will only take around 30 athletes for all of our camps (20 for Youth camp).
+We will only take around 30 athletes for all of our camps.
 This is to give each athlete more specialized attention.

-** Because we are taking fewer athletes, expect these camps to fill up a lot faster!
+** Because we only take 30 athletes, expect these camps to fill up a lot faster!
 Apply early to hold your spot in these camps!

 Welcome to the New Attack System Camp model!